kmemarian/cerberus/frontend/model/README.md

 * core_eval.lem
 : Big-step semantics for the Core pure expressions

-* core_indet.lem
-: Core to Core rewriting functions to solve C's "indeterminate sequencing" (currently the code actually doing the work is commented out)

 * core_rewrite.lem
 : some Core to Core rewriting functions.
 These rewrites are technically not necessary, but they help make the generated Core more readable and reduce